 Rather than using oral HIV drugs for PrEP – either with daily or event-driven dosing – these studies use a monoclonal antibody (mAb) called VRC01 to boost immune responses to the virus.
 VRC01 is given as an infusion every two months.

-Also important – and essential for other future PrEP research – these studies include the opportunity for all participants to also receive oral PrEP, recognising that this is currently best standard of care.
+Also important – and essential for other future PrEP research – these studies include the opportunity for participants in the US – but not in Africa – to also receive oral PrEP, recognising that this is currently best standard of care.

 Research into HIV antibodies, which have the potential to be used for both treatment and prevention, was helped a few years ago with the discovery of potent broadly neutralising HIV mAbs, one of which is VRC01.
 This rapidly evolving field of research is likely to lead to new antibodies over the new few years that will be even more active.

 However, in a similar way that HIV drugs are used in combination to reduce the risk of drug resistance, several different antibodies in combination are likely to be needed in order to suppress the broad range of circulating viruses.
 It is already known, for example, that VRC01 misses approximately 13% of viruses, though the implications of this for PrEP are unclear.

 The current studies are being jointly run by two US publicly-funded research networks – HIV Vaccine Trials Network (HVTN) and HIV Prevention Trials Network (HPTN).
 The two studies – HVTN 703/HPTN 081 and HVTN 704/HPTN 085 – have a similar design with three arms.
 Several thousand people will be randomised to either one of two active groups receiving 30 mg/kg or 10 mg/kg infusions or to a control group that receives a placebo saline solution.